 How many tickets do students get?
 Can they get more than 5?

-When needed, a remote viewing area will be made available in the Memorial Student Center Terrace Lounge.
+A remote viewing area will be made available in the Memorial Student Center, Great Hall.
 The ceremony is also streamed live from the UW-Stout Commencement website.

 Who needs to have Commencement Ceremony tickets?
 Does an infant or toddler need a ticket?